ctaggart/froto/docs/type-provider/type-provider.md

 }
 ```

-Then, you can access types defined in this file in your `.fsx` file by doing the following:
-1. Reference `Froto.TypeProvider.dll` and its dependencies.
-The easiest way to do this will be by using [Paket](https://fsprojects.github.io/Paket/):
+Having that, you can access types defined in this file in your `.fsx` file.
+First thing you need to do is to reference `Froto.TypeProvider.dll` and its dependencies.
+The easiest way to do this is by using [Paket](https://fsprojects.github.io/Paket/):
 ```
 > paket.exe generate-include-scripts framework net45 type fsx
 ```

 After that, you should be able to find generated scripts under `paket-files` folder.
 You can add referencess to all required libraries by adding the following line to your `.fsx` file:
 ```
 #load "paket-files/include-scripts/net45/include.froto.typeprovider.fsx"
 ```

-2. Then, let's generate some types:
+Now, let's generate some types:
 ```
 open Froto.TypeProvider

 let [<Literal>] ProtoFile = __SOURCE_DIRECTORY__ + "/protocol.proto"
 type Protocol = ProtocolBuffersTypeProvider<ProtoFile>
 ```

 Now, type `Protocol` contains all messages an enumerations defined in `protocol.proto`.
 ```
 type People = Protocol.Sample.People
 ```

 Nested `Sample.People` type corresponds to `package` declaraton in the `protocol.proto` file.

-3. Now you can create messages:
+Now you can work with generated types as follows:
 ```
 let person = People.Person()